 Contr actor's Contract Representative: SECT ION 4.
 COMPENSATION 4.1 A description of the compensation to be paid to the Contractor will be set forth in Attachment C: Budget Summary, which is attached to the Contract.
 4.2 The total amount payable under the Contract by the County to the Contractor in no event will exceed \$ Any cost incurred by Contractor over and above the year-end sums set out in the budgets shall be at the Contractor's sole risk and expense.

-- 4.3 Unless otherwise provided in the Contract, the Contractor may submit an invoice to the County once a month for payment of work actually completed to date.
-Contractor shall use the Department of Personnel and Human Services Contractor Invoice Form, available from the County.
-Subject to the other provisions of the Contract, the County generally will pay such an invoice within 30 days of receiving it. - 4.4 The County will submit payments for work performed to; \\\\\ - 4.5 The Contractor will be paid only for work expressly authorized in the Contract. - 4.6 Payments shall not be construed as a waiver of the County's right to challenge the level of the Contractor's performance under this Contract and to seek appropriate legal remedies. - 4.7 The Contractor will not be entitled to payment for any services that were performed prior to the effective date of the Contract or after its termination, unless a provision of the Contract expressly provides otherwise. - 4.8 If the Contractor fails to perform any substantial obligation and the failure has not been cured within 10 days following notice from the County, the County may, in its sole discretion and upon written notice to the Contractor, withhold all monies due the Contractor, without penalty, until such failure to perform is cured. - 4.9 The Contractor shall pay no wages in excess of the usual and accustomed wages for personnel of similar background, qualifications and experience. - 4.10 The Contractor shall pay no more than reasonable market value for equipment and/or supplies.
+4.3 Unless otherwise provided in the Contract, the Contractor may submit an invoice to the County once a month for payment of work completed to date.
+Contractor shall use the Department of Human Services Contractor Invoice Form, available from the County.
+Subject to the other provisions of the Contract, the County generally will pay such an invoice within 30 days of receiving it.
+4.4 The County will submit payments for work performed to; 4.5 The Contractor will be paid only for work expressly authorized in the Contract.
+4.6 Payments shall not be construed as a waiver of the County's right to challenge the level of the Contractor's performance under this Contract and to seek appropriate legal remedies.
+4.7 The Contractor will not be entitled to payment for any services that were performed prior to the effective date of the Contract or after its termination unless a provision of the Contract expressly provides otherwise.
+4.8 If the Contractor fails to perform any substantial obligation and the failure has not been cured within 10 days following notice from the County, the County may, in its sole discretion and upon written notice to the Contractor, withhold all monies due the personnel of similar background, qualifications, and experience.